hosagrahara/azure-mjs-scripts/README.md

 ## Matlab Data Disk

-Launch MJS cluster using a snapshot of a data disk with MDCS installed. this will be attached to each VM created.
+Launch MJS cluster using a snapshot of a data disk with MDCS installed.
+This will be attached to each VM created.

 Pre-requisites:
 1. Snapshot of a data disk with MDCS installed.